 - Traction: Traction is an important part of your arena’s footing.
 Without it, your horses can easily slip and fall.
 On the other hand, too much traction, as with an overly moist, muddy footing, can inhibit your horse’s movement and prevent them from performing at their best.

-As you are consider these different factors and choose the footing for your arena, it is important that you keep your horse’s health in mind.
+After learning about riding arena footing material selection and management, you can consider the different factors and choose the footing for your arena.
+It is important that you keep your horse’s health in mind.
 As Horse Journals remarked, “While horses are able to adapt to a range of surfaces there are limits, and training or competing on dramatically different surfaces may have negative consequences associated with injury, especially at high performance levels.”

 What Does Performance Footing Offer?